BrianSemiglia/RxCacheMap/README.md

 ## Description

-Cache/memoize the output of observables using cacheMap, cacheFlatMap, cacheFlatMapLatest and cacheFlatMapUntilExpired.
+Cache/memoize the output of Observables using cacheMap, cacheFlatMap, cacheFlatMapLatest and cacheFlatMapUntilExpired.

 ## Usage